mattorb/Keyjam/README.md

 # Keyjam

-Ever notice how satisfying it feels when you're absolutely crushing it on the keyboard like a maestro on the keys?
+Ever notice how satisfying it feels when you're absolutely crushing it on the [computer] keyboard, like a maestro on the keys?
 That smooth flow when you're navigating, coding, or writing without reaching for the mouse?

 Keyjam is a macOS status menu app that tracks your keyboard streaks, encouraging you to use your keyboard more and your mouse less.